Ty Buttrey: Los Angeles Angels

 The following season, he led the team in appearances with 72, recording a win–loss record of 6–7.
-In 2020, Buttrey served as closer towards the tail end of the season, recording five saves and overall registering a career-high 5.81 ERA in 27 games.
+In 2020, Buttrey served as closer towards the tail end of the season, recording five saves and overall registering a career-worst 5.81 ERA in 27 games.

 On April 2, 2021, the Angels announced that Buttrey would be stepping away from the game, and he was placed on the restricted list.
 On April 3, Buttrey released a statement on Instagram explaining that he was retiring from baseball because he was playing for the "wrong" reasons—for money and to prove other people wrong.